Switch/Case Statement Syntax

 Switch/Case Statement Examples

-The following examples illustrate some ways Switch/Case condition statements can be used.
+The following examples illustrate some ways Switch/Case statements can be used.

-• Example - Split the assets that match the query by the value of hostname, and use that value to determine the value of the email recipient.
+• Example - Split the assets that match the query according to the value in hostname, and use that value to determine the action form email recipient.

 switch device.adapters_data.active_directory_adapter.hostname